 With only four satellites for the time being, the present Galileo constellation is visible at the same time for a maximum two to three hours daily.
 This frequency will increase as more satellites join them, along with extra ground stations coming online, for Galileo’s early services to start at the end of 2014.

 With the validation testing activities under way, users might experience breaks in the content of the navigation messages being broadcast.
 In the coming months the messages will be further elaborated to define the ‘offset’ between Galileo System Time and Coordinated Universal Time (UTC), enabling Galileo to be relied on for precision timing applications, as well as the Galileo to GPS Time Offset, ensuring interoperability with GPS.
 In addition, the ionospheric parameters for single frequency users will be broadcast at a later stage.

 A European partnership

-The definition phase and the development and in-orbit validation phase of the Galileo programme were carried out by ESA and co-funded by ESA and the European Community.
+The definition phase and the development and in-orbit validation phase of the Galileo programme were carried out by ESA and co-funded by ESA and the European Union.

 The Full Operational Capability phase is managed and fully funded by the European Commission.
 The Commission and ESA have signed a delegation agreement by which ESA acts as design and procurement agent on behalf of the Commission.